sonya-irsay/creativecode/WEEK_05/README.md

 - switch between modes using 1-3, go back to start with 0
 - plays an audio excerpt of Buckminster Fuller speaking about "Spaceship Earth"
 - mode 1: shader sphere with terrain mapped as texture, reacts to app audio and live audio
-- gui to control the radiusof the circle and volume of audio file
+- gui to control the radius of the circle and volume of audio file
-- mode 2: plane/terrain shader, also reacts to live audio
+- mode 2: plane/terrain shader, also reacts to live audio (the terrain is an areial view of Bure, France)
 - mode 3: takes camera input and translates the pixel data into lines, depending on pixel brightness

 ## // app issues: